DNedic/lockfree/README.md

 ### Why use this over RTOS-provided IPC mechanisms on an embedded system?

 While locking usually isn't expensive on embedded systems such as microcontrollers, there is a wide variety of RTOS-es and no standardized API for locking.
-The fact that multiple architectures are present from 8051 to RISC-V means that architecture-specific locking methods are not standardized either.
+The fact that multiple architectures are present from 8051 to RISC-V means that interrupt management methods are not standardized either.

 `lockfree` provides a way to build portable embedded code with a negligible performance cost as opposed to locking, code using `lockfree` can be compiled to run on any embedded platform supporting C++11.
 Additionally, the code can easily be tested on a host machine without the need for mocking.